 The State of Washington offers supplemental grants each year to help cover the cost of attendance beyond Institutional Charges.
-Eligibility is determined primarily by Washington State residency, family size and income level as well as maintaining satisfactory Academic Progress.
+Eligibility is determined primarily by Washington State residency and income level as well as maintaining satisfactory Academic Progress.
 Other qualifications include; maximum number of semesters of Washington College Grants usage, not owing repayment of other Washington College Grant monies and being enrolled in an eligible program of study.

-Payments from the Washington College Grant Program are generally made in three equal payments per academic year, determined by clock hour progress, measured against the standard 900 clock hour academic year, as well as a ten (10) week period between disbursements (based on availability of funds for the award year).
-Please note tha no additional disbursements of WCG funds will be made until 100% of clock hours from the current disbursement's payment period have been completed or earned.
+Payments from the Washington College Grant Program are generally made in three equal payments per academic year, determined by clock hour progress, measured against the standard 900 clock hour academic year, as well as a ten (10) week period between disbursements.
+Please note that no additional disbursements of WCG funds will be made until 100% of clock hours from the current disbursement's payment period have been completed or earned.

 If you receive WCG funding, the following Conditions of Award apply.
-The State of Washingtom is offering you financial assistance to help support your educational expenses.
+The State of Washington is offering you financial assistance to help support your educational expenses.
 Please visit www.opportunitypathways.wa.gov to receive more information about financial aid, scholarships, work study and student loans.

-By accepting state financial aid, you agree to the conditions listed below.
+By accepting state financial aid you agree to the conditions listed below.
 If you have questions or find that you cannot comply with these conditions, please contact your institution's financial aid office.

 - 1. You must meet the requirements for Washington State residency. - 2.
-You do not owe a repayment to any state grant or scholarship nor are you in default on a state student loan. - 3.
+You do not owe a repayment to any federal or state grant or scholarship nor are you in default on a state or federal student loan. - 3.
 You must be enrolled in an eligible program and not be pursuing a degree in theology. - 4.
-If you hold a bachelor's degree or the foreign equivalent, you are not eligible to receive state grant funds. - 5.
+You hold a bachelor's degree or the foreign equivalent, or in some circumstances if you are pursuing a second associate's degree within five years of earning an associate degree, you are not eligible to receive state grant funds. - 5.
 If you do not attend or if you withdraw from your classes, you may owe a repayment of all or part of any state funds you have received. - 6.
 You must maintain the academic progress standards established by your institution in order to receive additional state aid. - 7.
-There could be other circumstances that would require a repayment or reduction in your current award amounts. - 8.
+There could be certain circumstances that would require a repayment or reduction in your current award amounts. - 8.
 You must meet all eligibility requirements for the state aid program(s) awarded. - 9.
 The offer of this financial assistance is subject to, and conditioned upon, the availability of funds.
-Washington Student Achievement Council (WSAC) and the institution through which the grant, scholarship, or work study is awarded, reserve the right to withdraw, reduce, or modify the awards due to funding limitations or due to changes in circumstances which affect your eligibility for the program(s). - 10.
-If you fail to cash your check containing state funds or pick up any remaining funds by the close of the academic year, the funds shall be returned to the program at WSAC and treated as funds declined by you.